 These programs, in turn, helped to recruit and retain a diverse range of faculty and professional staff.
 Indeed, there is nothing fundamentally new about commitments to hiring and retaining women and faculty and staff of color, which was a hallmark of the Michigan Mandate and which has been part of ongoing efforts to reshape the composition of the faculty.
 Cumulatively, these past efforts constitute a base on which to continue to build.

 Serious work around diversity, equity, and inclusion will also require ongoing research of the kind we have been generating on the Ann Arbor campus for decades.
-U-M Professor Patricia Gurin’s work in this area has been especially influential on this campus and nationally, helping to shape the University’s argument in Grutter v.
-Bollinger and leading to the creation of IGR.
-(Gurin, et. al., 2013) This moment of strategic institutional thinking and planning gives us other opportunities to harness the research and assessment capacity of our faculty and staff.
+This moment of strategic institutional thinking and planning gives us new opportunities to harness the research and assessment capacity of our faculty and staff.

 Achieving this vision will require building more robust networks, including those that actively engage and involve undergraduate and graduate students as partners and leaders.